gamemaker1/iss-lab-12/frontend/veeksha.md

 home.js -
 1. No actual purpose for it because we have no actual working of the home page apart from going to another page

+styles.css - MADE IT

+analytics.js -
+1. The link in the base url is wrong - 8000 is the correct one